DivaStyle Ministry's mission: Empower Women to

 I was not raised in a religious family - my mother was raised Baptist, but no longer adhered to the faith because of the way women were treated.
 She wasn't about to be told to walk "two steps" behind anyone, and she was not one to hold herself back from reaching her own potential because it might make someone else uncomfortable.

 My father, I now know, followed an unconventional path during much of his life.
 He was a multi-talented man - drove a truck for several years (a "Mack Senior" semi); drove a taxi (flexible hours); worked as an Orderly in the municipal hospital, and a few other "on the side" activities like fixing cars.
-He was not a conventionally religious man - he followed what I know now was a Pagan path.
+He was not a traditionally religious man - he followed what I know now was a Pagan path.
 I was, sadly, unable to talk to him about his spirituality and his practice, because we lost him to a stroke when I was only 9 years old.

 I found Unitarian Universalism after leaving a more restrictive denomination.
 When my family and I were invited to Kwanzaa services, we found an open and affirming, loving, and accepting group of people.
 They lived a set of principles I could agree with - the first being a belief in the inherent worth and dignity of every human being.

 I became interested in Spiritual Direction after searching for something that could bring me closer to my ancestral origins.
 After losing my father when I was quite young, I never had the chance to ask him about his spiritual practice.
 I did have a chance to discuss spirituality and religion with my mother, and she impressed upon me that she was not going to dictate the spiritual path I would take - she wanted me to explore, to learn, and to choose my own path.
 Spiritual Directors do not push any religious or spiritual path onto their Directees - instead, they work WITH their directees to help them find the path that authentically suits them, their goals and how they want to live their lives.